Olaoluwa99/ImageEncoder/README.md

 ## Screenshots

-Include screenshots or images that showcase the app's interface and key features.
+Screenshots or images that showcase the app's interface and key features.

 ## Features